-Recognizing that large, complex disputes often present unique procedural problems, the AAA, working with attorneys, arbitrators, and industry advisory groups, has developed special supplementary procedures for these cases.
+Recognizing that large, complex disputes often present unique procedural problems, the AAA, working with attorneys, arbitrators, and industry advisory groups, has developed special supplementary procedures as a part of its Large, Complex Case Program (LCCP).
 The overall purpose of those procedures is to provide for the efficient, flexible, and economical resolution of large, complex disputes that can arise in the area of commercial finance.
 The procedures are designed to give the parties substantial discretion in most aspects of the process to fit the nature of the dispute.
 They may be used as a supplement to the Dispute Resolution Procedures for Commercial Financial Disputes and they will apply only if the parties agree to their use (unless a court or other entity directs their application).
 The parties are free to modify any provision of the procedures.
 The entire process may be tailored to suit the particular requirements of the parties to single or multiple dispute(s).